 By Brodie Wooler, UneeQ VP Platform Development.

 In the not-too-distant past, chatbot developers sold their solutions as a way for clients to differentiate themselves from their competitors.
-When everyone else was still heavily reliant on email, self-service forms and telephone support, a personalised chatbot was something to behold, and a great self-help solution for forward-thinking brands.
+When everyone else was still heavily reliant on email, self-service forms and telephone support, a personalized chatbot was something to behold, and a great self-help solution for forward-thinking brands.

 But what happens when the disruptors are disrupted?
 In record time, chatbots have gone from ‘new’ to ‘mainstream’.

 At the same time, the corner of the market chatbots own is under competition from other forms of conversational AI, like voice assistants and live chat.